dawnleblanc11/Group-Project/README.md

 **future features**
  * Directions to the museum, best dates to visit, ticket info, etc.
- * Email sign up for new exhibits that match your interests
+ * Email sign up for new exhibits that match your interests.
- *